 The Duty Judge should be present in the district and available for handling Duty Judge matters at all times during the month assigned.
 If it is necessary for the Duty Judge to be out of the district for a short period of time during the assignment month, it is his or her responsibility to make arrangements with another Judge to handle all Duty Judge matters arising during the brief absence, and to notify the Chief Judge and the Clerk of Court.

-DONE and ORDERED in chambers at the United States Courthouse, Fort Lauderdale, Florida, this day of July, 1993.
+Courthouse, Fort Lauderdale, Florida, this 7 day of 1993.